 Different cheeses need different weights, so a good press will come with a set of weights, sometimes measured in psi, so you can change sizes and type of mold to achieve different looks with your cheese.
+Hard cheese needs to be pressed more.
 The size of the press will also dictate how large your cheese mold can be.
 Wall presses usually give you the most flexibility in terms of size.

 The press should be easy for you to use and clean.
 More math is involved with Dutch and Wall style presses than screw presses.
 Yet, more precise presses have their advantages in quality of final product, especially for the inexperienced.
 Some presses can be disassembled for cleaning, some are dishwasher friendly, and still others require oiling to seal up the wood.

 Speaking of wood, the material your press is made out of is another key factor.
 While wooden presses can look beautiful, they need more maintenance than other materials, and not all types of wood are safe to use.